seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 That's a lascivious apprehension.

 **APEMANTUS**
-So thou apprehendest it: take it for thy labour.
+So thou apprehendest it: take it for thy labor.

 **TIMON**
 How dost thou like this jewel, Apemantus?